jacksonmluckey/jurisdiction-utility-approval-simulation/README.md

 ### Urban Density Patterns
 - **Polycentric Cities**: Generate cities with multiple activity centers, each with configurable strength and density decay
 - **Multiplier-Based System**: Base densities (housing, office, shop) are set city-wide; centers and corridors provide multipliers
+  - Center multipliers are clipped at 1.0 minimum - centers only boost density, never reduce it
+  - Areas far from all centers receive base density
 - **Unified Calculation**: All three density types use the same combination logic (additive, multiplicative, or max)
 - **Flexible Density Control**: Set maximum and minimum housing density in units per km²
 - **Noise and Variation**: Add realistic variation to housing units using proportional or custom noise functions